You are here

 - Phase II: Approximately a half mile of trail extending from the pedestrian bridge (completed October 2012);

-- Phase IIb: Approximately 1,600 feet of trail connecting to CVCC's campus (construction planned for the Summer of 2013);
+- Phase IIb: Approximately 1,600 feet of trail connecting to CVCC's campus (construction planned for the spring of 2014);

 - Phase III: Connections to Wards Ferry Road and to Wards Road (to be announced).